google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 ## Message Page from a Push Event

-We've seen that you can skip showing a notification is the user is currently on your site.
-But what if you still wanted to let the user know that an event has occurred, but a notification is too heavy handed?
+We've seen that you can skip showing a notification if the user is currently on your site.
+But what if you still want to let the user know that an event has occurred, but a notification is too heavy handed?

 One approach is to send a message from the service worker to the page, this way the web page can show a notification or update to the user informing them of the event.
-This is useful for scenarios when a subtle notification in the page is better / friendlier for the user.
+This is useful for situations when a subtle notification in the page is better / friendlier for the user.

-Let's say we've received and push and checked that our web app is currently focused, we can "post a message" to each open page, like so:
+Let's say we've received a push and checked that our web app is currently focused, we can "post a message" to each open page, like so:

       const promiseChain = isClientFocused()